-Start by blanching kale and cabbage, bring a medium saucepan of water to boil and cook cabbage and kale for 30 seconds then drain in a colander.
-Coll under running cold water.
+- Start by blanching kale and cabbage, bring a medium saucepan of water to boil and cook cabbage and kale for 30 seconds then drain in a colander.
+Cool under running cold water.

 Tip 1: Make sure the pan and the oil are really hot before frying rosti.

 Tip 2: Fry on a small heat to avoid them burning.